videolan/x265/doc/reST/cli.rst

 	available.

-	**Total CTU time ms** the total time (measured in milliseconds) spent by worker threads compressing of filtering CTUs for this frame.
+	**Total CTU time ms** the total time (measured in milliseconds) spent by worker threads compressing and filtering CTUs for this frame.

 	**Stall Time ms** the number of milliseconds of the reported wall